Los Angeles Sex Crimes Lawyer

 - You willfully exposed your genitals in the presence of other people who might be annoyed or offended by your conduct.
 The word “willfully” means on purpose.

-- When your exposed yourself, you acted in a lewd manner by intentionally directing attention to your naked genitals with the intent of personal sexual arousal or to offend the other individual.
+- When you’re exposed yourself, you acted in a lewd manner by intentionally directing attention to your naked genitals with the intent of personal sexual arousal or to offend the other individual.

 Typically, indecent exposure is a misdemeanor crime that carries a sentence of 6 months in a county jail and a fine up to $1,000.
 However, there are situation where you could face a felony offense.
 For example, you could face aggravated indecent exposure charges if you entered a building without consent or have a prior conviction for indecent exposure or lewd and lascivious acts under California Penal Code Section 288.
 A felony conviction of violating California Penal Code Section 314 carries up to three years in a California state prison, a $10,000 fine, and mandatory sex offender registration for life under California Penal Code Section 290.